erikr/bootstrap/README.md

 # bootstrap

-This public repo contains scripts and dotfiles to bootstrap new Ubuntu machines.
+This public repo contains scripts and dotfiles to bootstrap new Amazon Linux 2 machines.

 Most users should never have to do this; after a machine image is set up, new VMs can be provisioned from that image.